entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 497. Central thickening on the visceral surface of nuchal plate: absent (0); present (1).
 > In quasipetalichthyids, the visceral surface of the nuchal plate bears a prominent central thickening, which possibly corresponds to the occipital fontanel of the endocranium.
 In *Pauropetalichthys*, some remnants of the endocranial perichondral bone are preserved surrounding the central thickening, providing further support for its correspondence with the occipital fontanel.

+498. Suborbital process of marginal plate: absent (0); present (1).
+> This character is possibly a synapomorphy of ptyctodonts.

 ** Hindmost spino-occipital nerves pierce the occipital region: ventrally (0); dorsally (1).
 >  - This characters is present in Pachyosteomorph arthrodires, such as *Paralciosteus*.